Master of Professional Psychology

 Applicants must have successfully completed an (APAC) accredited fourth year course in psychology, and be eligible to hold provisional registration as a psychologist with the Psychology Board of Australia.
-Upon commencing the course, students must be eligible for provisional registration as a psychologist with the PsyBA, provide a copy of a current Police Check and a Working with Children Check.
+Upon commencing the course, students must provide a copy of a current Police Check and a Working with Children Check.
 International students must have an IELTS score of 7.00 with a minimum in each band of 7.

 For entry into the course, students are required to submit an application through the Apply Now page, with certified or original scanned copies of the following supporting documentation:

 - A 500 word personal statement outlining what factors have contributed to the application

 - Proof of residency/citizenship (e.g. passport, birth certificate, or citizenship certificate)

 - Two academic and one professional reference using the online HODSPA reference system.
 A guide on how to use the system is available here.

 Successful applicants will be invited to attend an interview with members of the School Teaching Faculty.
 Potential students will also have the opportunity to pose any questions they have about the proposed course of study at the interview.

 Students applying for this program may enter into a process in which they may be granted credit or partial credit towards the qualification in recognition of previous experience where an equivalence of earlier learning can be established.